-Applicants must be United States citizens, residents of U.S. jurisdictions, or foreign nationals who have been residing in the United States or its territories for at least the three years immediately preceding the application deadline.
+Applicants must be United States citizens, residents of U.S. jurisdictions, or foreign nationals who have been residing in the United States or its territories for at least three years immediately preceding the application deadline.
 Foreign nationals teaching abroad at non-U.S. chartered institutions are not eligible to apply.

 Download the eligibility criteria form: NEH eligibility.

-Please note that individual applicants are allowed to apply to no more than TWO projects (seminars, institutes, and/or Landmarks workshops); however, you may participate in only ONE per summer.
+Please note that individual applicants are allowed to apply to no more than two projects (seminars, institutes, and/or Landmarks workshops); however, you may participate in only one per summer.

-Once you have accepted an offer to attend any NEH Summer Program (NEH Landmarks Workshop, NEH Summer Seminar, or NEH Summer Institute), you may not withdraw in order to accept an offer from another program.
+Once you have accepted an offer to attend any NEH Summer Program (NEH Landmarks Workshop, NEH Summer Seminar, or NEH Summer Institute), you may not withdraw to accept an offer from another program.

-1) The Application Cover Sheet
+1) The Application Form

-3) The Application Essay
+2) The Application Essay

+Your essay should be no more than 4500 characters or roughly 800 words.
+We recommend that you write your response in a text editor and cut/paste it into the form.
 Application essays should explain how this specific program will benefit you, the participant, professionally.
 You should, therefore, address the following: